IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/actors.md

 # Individual citizens

+"Adolescent" OR
-"champions of the Earth" OR
+"Champion of the Earth" OR
+"Change agent" OR
+"Citizen" OR
+"Common people" OR
+"Consumer" OR
+"Female" OR
 "Individual" OR
-"citizen" OR
-"neighbour" OR
+"Land manager" OR
-"motivated individual" OR
+"Land owner" OR
-"change agent" OR
+"Lay person" OR
-"common people" OR
+"Lay people" OR
+"Millenial" OR
+"Neighbour" OR
+"Teenager" OR
+"Unemployed" OR
-"lay person" OR
+"Youth" OR
-"lay people"
+"Woman"

 # Local communities

-"affinity group" OR
+"Affinity group" OR
 "Agricultural worker" OR
-"Artisanal miner" OR
-"artisanal fisher" OR
-"small-scale fisher" OR
+"Artisanal fisher" OR
-"community" OR
-"community forest user" OR
-"Consumer" OR
+"Coastal community" OR
-"Consumer group" OR
+"Community Association" OR
 "Diver" OR
 "Farmer" OR
 "Fisher" OR
 "Fishmonger" OR
 "Fish seller" OR
+"Fishing community" OR
 "Forest dweller" OR
-"Forest users group" OR
 "Gatherer" OR
 "Herbalist" OR
-"Hunters" OR
-"Land manager" OR
-"Land owner" OR
+"Hunter" OR
+"Forest users group" OR
 "Local community" OR
-"Medicine man" OR
 "Miner" OR
 "Pastoralist" OR
+"Neighbourhood" OR
 "Peasant" OR
 "Poacher" OR
-"Self-help group" OR
-"Self-help organization" OR
 "Smallholder" OR
+"Small-scale fishing community" OR
 "Trader" OR
-"Unemployed" OR
-"Village group" OR
+"Village group"
-"neighbourhood" OR
-"fishing community" OR
-"coastal community"

 # Civil society organizations

+"Citizen group" OR
 "Civil society organization" OR
-"Advocacy group" OR
-"Arts and Culture Organization"  OR
-"Civic Organization" OR
 "Community-based organization" OR
-"Community Development Corporation" OR
-"Consumer organization" OR
+"Consumer group" OR
-"Cooperative organization" OR
+"Cooperative" OR
 "Cultural group" OR
+"Faith-based organization" OR
+"Faith community"  OR
+"Grassroots organization" OR
+"Human rights organization" OR
+"Neighborhood" OR
+"Non-profit organization" OR
+"Labor organization" OR
+"Labor union" OR
+"Professional association" OR
+"Religious group" OR
+"Religious institution" OR
+"Religious organization" OR
 "Social service agency" OR
+"Self-help group" OR
-"Solidarity organization" OR
+"Social organization" OR
-"Sporting association" OR
+"Trade union" OR
 "Voluntary organization" OR
-"volunteer group" OR
 "Welfare organization"  OR
-"social organization" OR
-"citizen groups"

-# Youth

-"Youth farmer" OR
 "Youth group" OR
 "Youth organization"  OR
-"young people" OR
-"adolescents" OR
-"teenagers" OR
-"young generation" OR
-"Junior generation" OR
-"youth empowerment" OR
-"youth engagement" OR
-"youth culture" OR
-"millenial"
+"Women’s group"

 # Indigenous people

+"Adivasi" OR
-"Indigenous Peoples" OR
+"Autochthonous people" OR
-"Native peoples" OR
+"First australian" OR
 "First nations" OR
-"aboriginal peoples" OR
-"original inhabitants" OR
-"tribal communities" OR
-"first peoples" OR
-"autochthonous  peoples" OR
-"adivasi" OR
-"native americans" OR
-"first australians"

-# Women and intersectionality

-"Female farmer" OR
+"First people" OR
-"Medicine woman" OR
+"Indigenous People" OR
-"fisherwoman" OR
+"Native american" OR
-"Women farmer" OR
+"Native people" OR
-"Women group" OR
+"Aboriginal people" OR
-"women’s collective" OR
+"Original inhabitant" OR
-"women’s community" OR
+"Tribal community"
-"female" OR
-"gender" OR
-"intersectionality" OR
-"woman" OR
-"shellfishwoman"

-# Social movements/activists
+# Environmental movements/activists

 "Advocacy group" OR
+"Change-maker" OR
+"Conservation group" OR
+"Conservation organization" OR
 "Environmental defender" OR
-"ocean defender" OR
 "Environmental group" OR
 "Environmental justice movement" OR
 "Environmental movement" OR
 "Environmental Organization" OR
-"Grassroots organization" OR
-"Human rights organization" OR
-"Neighborhood association" OR
-"Community Association" OR
-"Non-profit organization"  OR
-"Peace organization" OR
-"Professional association" OR
-"Social movement" OR
+"Environmental social movement" OR
-"environmental activist" OR
+"Environmental activist" OR
-"environmental advocate" OR
+"Environmental advocate" OR
-"environmental protester" OR
+"Environmental protester" OR
-"environmental campaigner" OR
+"Environmental campaigner" OR
-"environmental leader" OR
+"Environmental leader" OR
-"change-maker" OR
-"environmental reformer"  OR
+"Environmental reformer" OR
-"Conservation group" OR
-"conservation organization"

-# Trade Unions

-"Trade union" OR
-"Labor organization" OR
-"Worker organization" OR
-"union members" OR
-"labor organizers" OR
-"labor force" OR
-"labor union" OR
-"trade association" OR
-"worker association" OR
-"employee unions" OR
-"Employees organization"
+"Ocean defender"

 # NGO